Norway: Private tycoon goes public with wife's disappearance

 Police have informed international police agency Interpol, which on January 10 put Anne-Elizabeth on the list of missing persons, raising fear she might have been taken out of Norway.

-Four years ago, Raider Osen, a wealthy Norwegian art dealer, was kidnapped in Bergen, southwestern Norway.
+Four years ago, Reidar Osen, a wealthy Norwegian art dealer, was kidnapped in Bergen, southwestern Norway.
 He was beaten and partially buried.
 The gun jammed down his throat smashed his teeth and broke his jaw.
 But Osen managed to flee before his abductors received the 2 million kroner ($200,000) ransom they demanded.

 The three suspects also escaped.
 Osen says his kidnappers spoke through their ski masks with accents that sounded eastern European.
 He felt badly let down when police failed to catch them and feared the image of law enforcement inaction or ineffectiveness would embolden potential copycats.

-Note: This story has been corrected to show kidnap victim Osen's first name is Reidar, not Raider.